The Difference Between Grief and Depression

-respond to any E-mail this summer.
-I hope to resume by fall.
-While I'm away, please visit a well moderated grief healing discussion group.
-It is free to use but requires registration to participate.
+In the meantime, please visit a well moderated grief healing discussion group.
+It is free to use and requires registration to participate.
 I am not part of this group, but certified grief

 counselors are there to help, support and comfort grievers and those who love them.
 Because the counselors